-A.2.1 CDROM
+A.2.1 Optical disc

-The netinst CD image is a popular image which can be used to install buster with the debian-installer.
-This image is intended to boot from CD and install additional packages over a network; hence the name 'netinst'.
-The image has the software components needed to run the installer and the base packages to provide a minimal buster system.
-If you'd rather, you can get a full size CD image which will not need the network to install.
-You only need the first CD of the set.
+The netinst CD image is a popular image which can be used to install bullseye with the debian-installer.
+This installation method is intended to boot from the image and install additional packages over a network; hence the name "netinst".
+The image has the software components needed to run the installer and the base packages to provide a minimal bullseye system.
+If you'd rather, you can get a full size CD/DVD image which will not need the network to install.
+You only need the first image of such set.